Definition of a Reasonable Accommodation

-A person with a disability may require special accommodations in order to have equal access to the HCV program.
-The types of reasonable accommodations the Housing Authority of the County of Salt Lake can provide include changes, exceptions, or adjustments to a rule, policy, practice, or service.
+A person with a disability may require special accommodations in order to have equal access to the programs offered by the Housing Authority of the County of Salt Lake (HACSL).
+The types of reasonable accommodations the Housing Authority of the County of Salt Lake (HACSL) can provide include changes, exceptions, or adjustments to a rule, policy, practice, or service.

 Federal regulations stipulate that requests for accommodations will be considered reasonable if they do not create an “undue financial and administrative burden” for the agency, or result in a “fundamental alteration” in the nature of the program or service offered.
 A fundamental alteration is a modification that alters the essential nature of a provider’s operations.